Vector search quickstart

 ADD comment_vector VECTOR <FLOAT, 5>; (1)

-1 Notice that the vector uses the float data type and specifies the array dimension of 5 to store the embeddings.
+1 In this example, the vector uses the float data type and specifies the array dimension of 5 to store the embeddings.
+In Apache Cassandra 5.0 and later, the vector data type is a built-in type that supports vectors of type float as well as vectors of arbitrary subtype.

 CREATE CUSTOM INDEX comment_ann_idx ON cycling.comments_vs(comment_vector)